ExplicITConsulting/set-outlooksignatures.com/quickstart.md

 If you are not using the public Microsoft cloud but a national cloud, add the following parameter: '-CloudEnvironment \[AzureUSGovernment\|AzureUSGovernmentDoD\|AzureChina\]'

-Set-OutlookSignatures now deploys your first signatures using default settings and sample templates.
+Set-OutlookSignatures now deploys signatures using default settings and sample templates.

 Open Outlook and have a look at the newly created signatures, especially to the showcase signature named 'Test all default replacement variables'.